aquariophilie/axolotl/README.md

 forge login
 ```

-Follow the steps displayed and insert the API Token where requested.
+Follow the steps displayed and insert the API Token when requested.

 ## About Atlassian Codegeist 2021